temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 ---
 id: web-ui-server-env-vars
-title: Docker environmental variables for Web UI
+title: Temporal Web UI environmental variables
-sidebar_label: Docker environmental variables
+sidebar_label: Web UI environmental variables
-description: How to set Docker environmental variables for Temporal Web UI.
+description: How to set  environmental variables for Temporal Web UI.
 tags:
   - docker
   - webui
 ---

-Docker containers can be configured for use in a production setting.
+Environmental variables are fields that are set to configure a server.
-This is necessary for setting up a Web UI server.
+This allows the user to configure the server in any environment, such as a Docker container.

 Use `docker run` as the image name needed to configure the Web UI environmental variables.
 `docker run` requires at least 1 argument.